 National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK)

-NKDEP provides information, tools, and materials for a variety of health professionals to improve their knowledge and practice related to kidney disease detection, education, and treatment.
-Online tools include
+NIDDK provides information, tools, and materials for a variety of health professionals to improve their knowledge and practice related to kidney disease detection, education, and treatment.

 Veterans Affairs (VA)

 The VA is widely recognized as the largest provider of graduate medical education (GME) in the United States.
 The Undersecretary for Health of the Veterans Health Administration is a statutory member of the Council on Graduate Medical Education.
 Graduate medical education has traditionally been supported and centered in VA medical facilities associated with academic affiliates.